 Most of the scenes are taken pretty close up which intensifies our feelings towards the old man, who has acted brilliantly.
-At the last scenes where the old man on a cold night is out in the open shivering and without food, I could literally feel my own nose dry with cold.
+In the last scenes where the old man on a cold night is out in the open shivering and without food, I could almost feel my nose dry with cold, such was the realism.
+A fine cinema, don’t miss it if you get a chance to watch it.
+Finally, after a week of world cinema, I couldn’t help but await next year’s Film festival!

 #Uruguay #LatinAmerica #FatherlyLove